ndenic/calculatorFx/README.md

-# calculatorFx
+# Calculator FX
-Created with Java/JavaFX standard Calculator with GUI

-You can find app in dist folder :)
+Created with Java/JavaFX standard Calculator with GUI You can find app in dist folder